Faradey27/wix-style-react/src/StylableAutocomplete/MIGRATION-4.0.0.md

 ## New props

-`options` - Array of the options to display
+`options` - Array of the options to display, this prop is required and has no default value

 `onSelect` - Callback to be called when selection changed, with the new selected Option